-If you are asked in writing to attend a formal disciplinary meeting, you will be given copies of any relevant documents to ensure you are able to prepare for your meeting.
-Around 3 to 5 days notice will usually be given of a disciplinary meeting.
+If you are asked in writing to attend a formal disciplinary meeting, you will be given copies of any relevant documents to ensure you are able to prepare for your meeting and the possible outcome of the meeting.
+You will be given 3 to 5 days' notice to attend a disciplinary hearing.